The Press Release Nobody Reads

 What Journalists Actually Want

-I have spent years building relationships with journalists across Indian business media, and the thing that consistently opens doors has nothing to do with how impressive the product is on paper.
+Years of building relationships with journalists across Indian business media reveal a consistent pattern: the thing that opens doors has nothing to do with how impressive the product is on paper.
 Journalists want stories they can tell their readers.
 They want a founder who quit a VP role at a multinational because she kept seeing the same supply chain failure and could not look away anymore.
 They want the story of a company that almost shut down in 2020 and then pivoted into something nobody expected.
 They want texture, tension, something human.

-When you send a journalist a pitch that leads with your product's feature set, you are essentially asking them to do your storytelling work for you.
+When a pitch leads with a product's feature set, it essentially asks the journalist to do the storytelling work.
 Most of them will not.
 They will move to the next email from someone who made their job easier by leading with a narrative that already has a beginning, a middle, and enough intrigue to hold a reader's attention past the first paragraph.

-What I have noticed over the years is that founders who are naturally good storytellers, often without even realising it, tend to get disproportionate media attention.
+Founders who are naturally good storytellers, often without even realising it, tend to get disproportionate media attention.
 Their companies are not always the biggest or the best-funded.
-They just know how to make you care.
+They just know how to make people care.

 The Ingredients That Actually Matter

 So what goes into a brand story that works?
-I have found it usually comes down to a few things, though they look different for every company.
+It usually comes down to a few things, though they look different for every company.

 The Real Origin, Not the Polished One